hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 By default up to 10,000 names are returned.
 To retrieve more or fewer names, use the *limit* and *marker* query parameters.
 See [Retrieving large number of container or object names](#pagination) for more information.

-* *limit* - (Optional) - Number - For an integet value of _N_, limits the number of results to at most _N_ values.
+* *limit* - (Optional) - Number - For an integer value of _N_, limits the number of results to at most _N_ values.

 * *marker* - (Optional) - String - Given a string value _x_, return container names greater in value than the specified marker.

 * *format* - (optional) - String - Specify either `json` or `xml` to return the respective serialized response.
-You may alternativly specify the required type in the *Accept* request header.
+You may alternatively specify the required type in the *Accept* request header.

 **Data Parameters**